NCBI-Hackathons/The-Broad-Institute-Single-Cell-RNA-Seq-Data-Set/info.md

 # Broad Institute's Single-Cell RNA-Seq Data Set Bio-IT World Hackathon info

 ##### Onboarding
-* get added to this github repo
 * join the #singlecell slack channel at bioit-fairhack2019.slack.com
+* get added to this github repo (share your github username in the #singlecell Slack channel)
 * if needed, get added to the dockerhub repo
 * if needed, set up a Terra account with free credits (through FireCloud at this time, see below)